HenryCowan/EMG-Gaming/Server_end/Server Pong GUI-all together/README.md

 1. directly run in qt creator

 ## sig input from local
-either directly send from rpi end, or using the emg-read-in-local in the child path reading in local emg dat and send in 1000hz (RTEP\Server_end\0301 Pong GUI\0408-emg-read-in-local)
+ either directly send from rpi end, or using the emg-read-in-local in the child path reading in local emg dat and send in 1000hz (RTEP\Server_end\Server Pong GUI-all together\0408-emg-read-in-local)

+## To play with it on pc without compiling qt for android (qt creator is required)
+1. change all ip address to "127.0.0.1" in the RTEP\Server_end\Server Pong GUI-all together\mainwindow.cpp and RTEP\Server_end\Server Pong GUI-all together\0408-emg-read-in-local\window.cpp
+2. Open the gui and the emg-read-in both in qt creator
+3. first run the gui, then run the emg-read-in